Valen1706/java-crud-login/README.md

 ## 🚀 How to Run

-1. Clone the repository
+1. Clone the repository.
-2. Create the `mydb` database in MySQL with the `personal_details` and `userlogin` tables
+2. Create a MySQL database named `mydb` with the tables `personal_details` and `userlogin`.
-3. Configure the connection in `database.SQLconnection.java`
+3. Open the project in IntelliJ IDEA.
-4. Run `app.Main.java` from IntelliJ
+4. Update the DB credentials in `database/SQLconnection.java` if needed.
+5. Run `Main.java`.

+## ✅ Notes

+- The project uses a basic terminal interface (no GUI).
+- All operations are handled through the console.
+- Follows MVC to separate logic, data, and interface.

-## 📋 Author
+## 👤 Author

-Valen1706
+**Valen1706**